tiendnuit/StarWars_MVVM/README.md

 -  Search and display Star Wars resources
 -  Using **Swift** + **MVVM** + **UIKit** + **Combine** + **POP**
 -  Using [**Moya**](https://github.com/Moya/Moya) for Network layer
 -  Be able to traverse resources by navigating through movies or resources
 -  Pull in images of resources with hardcoded URLs
+-  Cache fetched resources in memory

 ## Requirements